sing-group/my-brain-seq/README.md

 ## Running myBrain-Seq analysis

 Once all the required files were built you need to **build a runner** in order to perform the myBrain-Seq analysis.
-This can be done using the script `make_run-sh.sh`.
+This can be done using the *v.console* (see section "*Running the v.console*") or using the script `make_run-sh.sh`.
 This script uses the `compi.parameters` file as reference and will mount all the needed Docker volumes and build a directory for the logs.
 To use this script **adapt the first line** on the following code:

 ```bash
 COMPI_PARAMETERS=/path/to/compi.parameters